 How Long Do Clownfish Live In A Tank Or Captivity?

-In captivity, clownfish have around 3 to 5 years of life span.
+In aquariums, clownfish have around 3 to 5 years of life span.
 But the life span of the fish varies with several factors.

 |Clownfish Type||Lifespan||Care level|